USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/docs/adr/0005-serve-client-and-server-separately.md

 - `+` We can do caching
 - `-` Less clean, more confusing
 - `-` Less modular
-- `-` Since we switched to using NextJS instead of CRA, we'd need to figure out how to deal with any differences between usingDjango to serve a static CRA app vs. a NextJS app.
+- `-` Since we switched to using NextJS instead of CRA, we'd need to figure out how to deal with any differences between using Django to serve a static CRA app vs. a NextJS app.

 ## Decision Outcome